Sinned-101/Snowboard-Storefront/README.md

 - **Front end:** HTML, CSS, JavaScript
 - **Version control:** GitHub

+## Frontend Pages

+The initial frontend webpage templates have been added using HTML and CSS.
+These pages are currently static templates, but their sample content is aligned with the current MySQL schema and seed data.

+Added pages include:

+* Home page
+* Product listing page
+* Product details page
+* Login page
+* Registration page
+* Customer dashboard
+* Expert dashboard
+* Admin dashboard
+* Profile page
+* Cart page
+* Checkout page
+* Orders page
+* Messages page

+The product names, categories, prices, cart items, orders, user profiles, and message examples shown on the pages are based on the sample records in `database/seed.sql`.

 ## Database

 The database is a MySQL schema of **10 tables** (`users`, `profile`, `category`,